apache/beam/sdks/python/apache_beam/examples/inference/README.md

 feed into the model.
 It should look something like this:
 ```
 The capital of France is Paris .
-It is raining cats and dogs .
+He looked up and saw the sun and stars .
 ...
 ```
 ### Running `pytorch_language_modeling.py`